 I found Setpoint Weight can slightly affect your Rates and Expo as it goes above 1, so you might want to fine tune those settings too.

 Tuning Setpoint Weight

 Setpoint Weight doesn’t do anything when your sticks are idle, so make sure to do lots of acro moves when tuning Setpoint Weight.

-My recommendation is to begin with value 1, and play around between 0.3 to 2.
+My recommendation is to begin with value 1, and play around between 0.5 to 1.5.
 Remember there is no wrong value as long as you like it.
 I personally find a noticeable difference with an increment of 0.05, so take small step at a time :)

 Setpoint Transition Explained